MWRA online - home

 YES

 (1) - Based on most recent testing for MassDEP regulations.
-These results would all be classified as zero or non-detectable under the proposed federal standard
+These results would all be classified as zero or non-detectable under the new federal standard

 * - These 4 to be regulated as a combined Hazard Index based on Health Based Water Concentration ratios